 - School Teachers & Officials

 - Employees of public and private institutions of postsecondary and higher education

 Even if you are not an Alabama mandatory reporter, you are still encouraged to report any suspected child abuse or neglect.

 How do I report child abuse in Alabama?

 If a mandated reporter suspects child abuse, they are required to make a report with the Alabama Department of Human Resources.
-Because of the coronavirus pandemic school shutdown, reports of child abuse in AL dropped dramatically.

 According to Citation: Ala.
 Code § 26-14-13, any mandated reporter who knowingly fails to report child abuse or neglect shall be guilty of a misdemeanor and shall be punished by a sentence of not more than 6 months’ imprisonment or a fine not more than $500.00.

 How do I contact the AL Department of Child Abuse and Neglect Prevention?

 Contact the Alabama Department of Child Abuse and Neglect Prevention

 Montgomery, Alabama 36104